 \section{Related work}

+In recent years, many proposals have arisen that improve the performance of permissionless blockchains based on Nakamoto consensus.
+In the vast majority of such proposals, meaningful consistency guarantees are only provided once a block is followed by enough (i.e., $C$) blocks in the ledger, similarly to Nakamoto's original proposal.
+Therefore, such proposals do not escape the well-studied lower bound of commit latency in Nakamoto consensus~\cite{garay2015bitcoin}.
+Instead, they provide improvements to throughput and/or energy efficiency, but not on commit latency.
+In contrast, \name~offers a hybrid consistency model in which weaker consistency guarantees are provided by a new promise event, enforced by a different protocol that coexists with Nakamoto consensus.
+Consequently, promise latency is not dictated by the lower bounds of Nakamoto consensus' commit latency.

+In this section, we start by surveying related work that improves permissionless blockchains based on Nakamoto consensus.
+Later, we describe work on more disruptive approaches that, while falling outside the domain of Nakamoto-based permissionless blockchains, are related to our work.

 \textbf{Improvements over longest chain rule.} GHOST \cite{ghost}, partially implemented in Ethereum \cite{Wood2014}, improves Nakamoto's original longest chain rule by allowing all blocks generated by honest participants to contribute to the commit of the main chain.
 This enables convergence even with higher block generation rates.
 A different approach, followed by inclusive blockchain protocols \cite{DBLP:conf/fc/LewenbergSZ15} and PHANTOM \cite{cryptoeprint:2018:104}, organizes blocks as directed-acyclic graphs (DAG) of blocks instead of a totally-ordered list in order to optimize performance.
 More recently, Conflux \cite{254398} combines the main principles behind GHOST and DAG-based solutions in an adaptive fashion to provide them with better liveness guarantees.
 Despite the significant throughput gains (e.g., Conflux is able to improve GHOST's throughput by 32x), these approaches still rely on consensus as the only path to commit.
 Consequently, they only bring modest commit latency savings (e.g., 25\% latency gains in Conflux with respect to GHOST). \name can be plugged to any of these systems and enhance them with substantially lower commit latencies, while retaining their throughputs.